How to Prepare for Cataract Surgery

 How Long is Recovery from Cataract Surgery?

 Dr. Alabata will prescribe medicated eye drops to ensure a safe and effective recovery.
-Furthermore, we recommend wearing your protective eyeshield while you sleep during the first week of surgery to prevent any accidental damage to your healing eye.
+Furthermore, we recommend wearing your protective eyeshield while you sleep during the first week of surgery to prevent any accidental injury to your healing eye.
 Please do not apply anything else around your operative eye other than your prescription eye drops and artificial lubricant drops for two weeks following cataract surgery.

 5 Very friendly, knowledgeable, informative.
 Great staff, beautiful new building.